 Additional signs to watch for are attackers who use persuasion and pressure in an email.
 For example, the email sounds urgent or asks for privacy in regards to the conversation.
-There's so many styles to schemes that hackers are using to try to compromise business email.
+There are so many styles of schemes that hackers are using to try to compromise business email.
 Attacks could include invoice schemes and appear to be from third-party vendors.
 Another attack style might impersonate attorneys requesting private information.
 Also, the FBI reports that there has been a rise in real estate BEC attacks.
-Attackers request payments be sent to a new location or to a new party.
+Attackers request payments are sent to a new location or to a new party.
 If the victim falls for it, they are sending money directly to the attackers.

 Prevent Business Email Compromise

 One of the best things an employee can do when he/she is questioning the authenticity of requests in an email is to confirm the request by physically speaking to the person or by calling the person on the phone to verify that the email request was legitimate.
 Adhere to a policy requiring a secondary sign-off by appropriate employees for financial requests.
 Another safety measure is to reply to emails by forwarding them instead of replying to them.
 If you forward to an email address, you will be more likely to select the authentic email rather than accidentally reply to a spoofed email.
 Another added security measure is to create intrusion detection system rules that can recognize emails that are very similar to company employees' emails but have slight changes.
 Flag spoofed emails to prevent employees from opening them.